 - It depends on the tax bracket you’re in and the type of account you open.
 You’ll be able to defer income taxes up to $6,000 for money deposited into an IRA.
 You’ll pay that income tax when you withdraw it from the account, though.

 - Can I take money out of my IRA?

 - Yes, but you’ll have to pay hefty fees if you’re under 59 ½.
 According to the IRS, this penalty is 10% plus the cost of gross income tax.

 - A rollover IRA is a type of investment account that lets investors move their past employer-sponsored retirement plan investments, like 401(k), 403(b) or profit-sharing plan assets, into a traditional or Roth IRA.
 These plans let investors save the tax-deferred status of their assets without having to pay taxes or penalties.

 - Can you lose money in an IRA?

 - Yes.
-Because IRAs can be held in various assets, there’s always the risk an investment could lose value; the value of your investments depends on the market.
+Because IRAs can be used to invest in various assets, there’s always the risk that an investment could lose value, depending on the market.